 - You must apply for a certificate from the Nebraska State Board of Public Accountancy.
 The application forms are on the web site: www.nbpa.ne.gov under the Forms and Applications section.
 Listed at the top of the form are the requirements to apply for a certificate.
 Obtaining a certificate is the first step to becoming a CPA in Nebraska.
 A certificate of completion approved by the Board is your “CPA certificate.”

 - Once the certificate of completion is issued, a packet of information is sent.
 In the packet is a permit to practice application, the second step to becoming a CPA.
-The permit step requires 4000 hours over two years of verified experience with a licensed CPA in a licensed CPA firm.
+The permit step requires 4000 hours over two years of verified experience with a licensed CPA in a licensed CPA firm and /or experience gained in business, government, and academia (BGA).
 (See also PAA 1-136.02.)
 The Public Accounting Experience Verification experience form is available on the web site: www.nbpa.ne.gov under CPA Information, then Forms and Applications section, and must be attached to the permit to practice application.
+OR request the BGA form from the Board office.
 The appropriate fee must be included with the application.